-Getting ranked in search results is high priority for most companies.
+Getting ranked in search results should be at the top of any solid home health care marketing plan.
 Unfortunately, Google’s search results algorithm is ever evolving, which means it’s very difficult to keep up with what will help a website rank, what will get it blacklisted, and why you’re at the top of a search ranking one day and gone the next.
 However, we might be able to shed some light on that last one.

 Google Search Engine Results Get Personal